How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 Each January (starting January 2025 for calendar year 2024 data), eBay reports the following to HMRC for sellers who crossed either threshold:

-What eBay reports to HMRC under UK digital sales reporting — verified May 2026
+What eBay reports to HMRC under UK digital sales reporting, verified August 2026

 Individual sellers (incl. sole traders)Registered companies & partnerships